Chriscbr/dotfiles/README.md

 At some point I may want to learn to use `screen` or `tmux`, but I haven't found a need for it yet.

 I'm also trying out the window manager [Yabai](https://github.com/koekeishiya/yabai).
-Currently I haven't had the time to learn all of the work flows and keyshorts associated with managed windows, so I'm just using it to remove the animation lag when switching between virtual desktops (since macOS by default has unavoidable animations whenever you try switching desktops using Ctrl + left or Ctrl + right).
+Currently I haven't had the time to learn all of the work flows and keyshorts associated with managed windows, so I'm just using it to remove the animation lag when switching between virtual desktops (since macOS by default has unavoidable animations whenever you try switching desktops using Ctrl + left or Ctrl + right), and to change the default macOS mission control space-switching behavior so that Ctrl + left or right only swaps between spaces on my current monitor, for when I have multiple monitor setups (just a small QOL improvement).
 I'm also hesitant to fully commit to using Yabai since it requires disabling SIP (special macOS security protections), which means I can't really expect to use it on my work devices.

 ## Update macOS defaults